NAFTeam/NAFF/docs/src/Guides/24 Error Tracking.md

 # What does this do that vanilla Sentry doesn't?

-We add some [tags](https://docs.sentry.io/platforms/python/enriching-events/tags/) and [contexts](https://docs.sentry.io/platforms/python/enriching-events/context/) that might be useful, and filter out some non-errors that you probably don't want to see.
+We add some [tags](https://docs.sentry.io/platforms/python/enriching-events/tags/) and [contexts](https://docs.sentry.io/platforms/python/enriching-events/context/) that might be useful, and filter out some internal-errors that you probably don't want to see.